Samirit/stcloudapp1/README.md

 ## Further Improvements

-Here are some areas for further improvement in DocumentGPT:
+Here are some areas for further improvement in PhD Virtual Research Assistant:

 - **AI Alignment**: Improve the model behaviour by various techniques in prompt engineering.
 - **Tools**: Addition of more helpul tools for better model responses.